Fattoush

-Fattoush (فتوش; also fattush, fatush, fattoosh, and fattouche) is a Levantine salad made from toasted or fried pieces of khubz (Arabic flat bread) combined with mixed greens and other vegetables, such as radishes and tomatoes.
-Fattoush is popular among all communities in the Levant.
+Fattoush (فتوش; also fattush, fatush, fattoosh, and fattouche) is a Levantine salad made from toasted or fried pieces of khubz (Arabic flat bread) combined with mixed greens and other vegetables, such as radishes, cucumber and tomatoes.
+Fattoush is popular among communities in the Levant.

 Etymology

 Fattūsh is derived from the Arabic fatt "crush" and the suffix of Turkic origin -ūsh.
 Coining words this way was common in Levantine Arabic.

+According to Oxford English Dictionary, the earliest English use of the word fattoush was in 1955 by Stevens Point Journal.

+History

+According to historian Nawal Nasrallah, recipes of vegetarian tharid reminiscent of fattoush can be found in 10th-Century Arabic cookbook by Ibn Sayyar al-Warraq, made using dried and crumbled bread, cucumbers, herbs, and olive oil.

 Ingredients

 Fattoush belongs to the family of dishes known as fattat (plural of fatteh), which use stale flatbread as a base.
 Fattoush includes vegetables and herbs varying by season and taste.
 The vegetables are cut into relatively large pieces compared to tabbouleh which requires ingredients to be finely chopped.
 Sumac is usually used to give fattoush its sour taste, while some recipes also add pomegranate molasses along with the sumac.